The following abbreviations and acronyms used in this disclosure statement are defined below:

 The backlogs at the Company's construction materials and contracting and construction services businesses are subject to delay or cancellation and may not be realized.

 Backlog consists of the uncompleted portion of services to be performed under job-specific contracts.
 Contracts are subject to delay, default or cancellation and the contracts in the Company's backlog are subject to changes in the scope of services to be provided as well as adjustments to the costs relating to the applicable contracts.
-Backlog may also be affected by project delays or cancellations resulting from weather conditions, external market factors and economic factors beyond the Company's control, including the current economic slowdown.
+Backlog may also be affected by project delays or cancellations resulting from weather conditions, external market factors and economic factors beyond the Company's control.
 Accordingly, there is no assurance that backlog will be realized.

 Environmental and Regulatory Risks